Quantum Impurity Models coupled to Markovian and Non Markovian Baths: Hybridization Expansion

 \subsubsection{Super-operators formalism}

 It is useful to describe time-evolution using super-operators, as these are natural objects to describe the dynamics of open systems and since they provide a useful framework to work out the trace on the Markovian environment in eq. \eqref{eq:hybExp_partial}.
 We call super-operator an operator that acts on an operator, rather then on quantum state.
-We denote super-operators with calligraphic letters.
 The focus is shifted from the standard evolution operator $U(t,0) = e^{-i H t}$, which evolves a pure state (a ket) in time, to the super-operator $\mcU (t,0)$ which time-evolves a density operator and is defined by \beq \rho(t) = U(t,0) \rho(0) U(0,t) \equiv \mcU (t,0) \rho(0) \eeq

 We can write a generic time-ordered string of operators, like it appears in eq. \eqref{eq:hybExp_partial}, in the Schrödinger's picture and in a compact form, using the super-operators notation.
 This comes at the price of introducing some notation.